 Periscope just took its first steps away from the smartphone.
 The Twitter-owned live-streaming app announced an integration with GoPro that will let users broadcast to their followers from an action camera for the first time.
 The integration, which currently works on iOS with the GoPro Hero 4 Black and Hero 4 Silver, allows Periscope to recognize a GoPro whenever one is connected to an iPhone.
 Once connected, the app gives users the option of broadcasting from the camera.

 The integration raises interesting possibilities for surfers, skiers, snowboarders, and other athletes, as well as anyone who enjoys filming with a GoPro mounted on a drone.
-Indeed, the company teased some upcoming broadcasts from the X Games, which begin this week in Aspen, CO.
+Indeed, the company teased some upcoming broadcasts from the X Games, which begin this week in Aspen, Colorado.
 "We'll have a lot of other really cool content being generated by some athletes there that will really show off the integration."

 Teasing upcoming broadcasts from the X Games